Aniket388/Flow_share/README.md

 Too many heroes online?
 Use the search bar at the top right to instantly find who you're looking for.

-Confirm & Launch: After you upload a file or create a note, a pop-up appears.
-It shows what you're sending and who you're sending it to.
-Happy with your selection?
-Smash that "Share Now" button.
-Your package is instantly teleported.

 Open a Private Comms Channel (Chat):
 Want to chat one-on-one?
 Find the hero in the list and click the small message icon next to their name.